The Ultimate HIPAA Compliance Guide and Checklist

 Organizations working in and with the healthcare industry must confront a certain amount of complexity to stay on top of the technology and practices necessary to achieve HIPAA compliance.
-Vanta and The Cadence Group are here to help you establish policies, procedures, and ongoing practices that will position you for a successful HIPAA compliance review and audit — and to showcase your comprehensive commitment to healthcare data security.
+Vanta helps you establish policies, procedures, and ongoing practices that will position you for a successful HIPAA compliance review and audit — and to showcase your comprehensive commitment to healthcare data security.

 Our guide will walk you through the key points of HIPAA and critical additions since its introduction, discuss what it means to comply with HIPAA (and outline the risks of non-compliance), and help you take important next steps on your HIPAA compliance journey.